frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 #### `Map[K,+V]`

 As the name implies, `Map` is a mapping from keys to values.
-So inherently it is very similiar to function.
+So inherently it is very similar to function.
 And if the key value set of a `Map` is finite, the `Map` can be considered as a `PartialFunction`.
 So `Map` has the `andThen` and `orElse` and also other methods from the `PartialFunction`:

 - `def andThen[C](k: (B) ⇒ C): PartialFunction[A, C]`: Composes this partial function with a transformation function that gets applied to results of this partial function.
 - `def applyOrElse[A1 <: A, B1 >: B](x: A1, default: (A1) ⇒ B1): B1`: Applies this partial function to the given argument when it is contained in the function domain.